 - Using some charcoal to light fire in Oklahoma Joe Bronco and let burn for 10-15 minutes.
 Once charcoal is white hot, top with some Western Apple Wood Chunks.

-- Pat salmon dry and let dry in the fridge for 2 hours.
-When your Bronco is at an even 150F, add the salmon and let smoke for 2-4 hours.
-Cook until it reaches 140F internal.
+- When your Bronco is at an even 150F, add the salmon and let smoke for 2-4 hours.

 - In a bbq sauce pan, add all the ingredients for the bbq sauce and let simmer over medium-low heat for 5 minutes.
 Pull off once done.